 This course is offered as a four-year programme, including an initial Foundation Year.
 The Foundation Year will allow you to develop your academic study skills and build confidence in your abilities, identifying your own strengths and development needs for progression onto an undergraduate degree.

-This course covers everything you need to know to be career-ready upon graduation.
-Starting with the fundamentals, in your first year you’ll learn the basics of CGI skills and the fundamentals of animation.
+We’ve structured the course to build up your skills during your time with us and you’ll learn everything you need to know to be career-ready upon graduation.
+Starting with the fundamentals, you’ll learn the basics of CGI skills and the basics of animation.

 You’ll use 3D modelling to create objects and characters and learn about the pipeline of a professional project.
 Throughout your degree, you’ll learn how to integrate your objects and characters into existing footage to create stunning scenes, which could even include destruction simulation You’ll also learn how to build an organic character using industry standard sculpting and character FX techniques.